CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 ### Liskov substitution principle

-We don't have many usages of inheritance in our program.
-Due to this, the Liskov Substitution Principle isn't demonstrated very strongly.
-In order to demonstrate this principle, we can design a superclass in the future that can be replaced by its subclasses without altering the functionality of the program.
+With our `Filter` interface, any usages of `Filter` can be replaced with one of its implementing classes without changing functionality.
+Other than this, we don't have many usages of inheritance in our program.
+The Liskov Substitution Principle isn't demonstrated very strongly as a result.
+In order to strengthen how we demonstrate this principle, we can design a superclass in the future that can be replaced by its subclasses without altering the functionality of the program.

 ### Interface segregation principle